richardyu-ms/SAI/doc/sai-ptf/vlan_test_plan.md

 ## Overriew
 The purpose of this test plan is to test the VLAN function from SAI.

 ### Testbed
 Those tests will be run on the testbed structure, the components are:
 * PTF - running in a server that can connect to the target DUT
 * SAI server - running on a dut
+*P.S.
+All the tests are target on T0 scenario.*
 ## Scope
 The test will include three parts
 1. Vlan functionalities